gymore-io/palette/palette/README.md

 ## Minimum Supported Rust Version (MSRV)

 This version has been automatically tested with version `1.48.0` and the `stable`, `beta`, and `nightly` channels.
-Future versions of the library may advance the minimum supported version to make use of new language features, but will consider it a breaking change.
+Future versions of the library may advance the minimum supported version to make use of new language features, but this will be considered a breaking change.

 ## Getting Started